moondance-labs/tanssi-docs/builders/deploy/dapp.md

 ![Register your Appchain on Tanssi.](/images/builders/deploy/dapp/dapp-13.png)

-Once the transaction has gone through successfully, the dApp will update to show that you have successfully registered your Appchain.
+Once the transaction has gone through successfully, the dApp will update to show that you have registered your Appchain.
 Congratulations!
-On the dashboard, you can check the status of your deployment and view relevant information such as the latest block information, RPC and WS endpoints, and more.
+On the dashboard, you can check the status of your deployment and view relevant information, such as the latest block information, RPC and WS endpoints, and more.

 ![The ContainerChain dashboard on the Tanssi dApp.](/images/builders/deploy/dapp/dapp-14.png)